codership/galera/Docs_tommi/python3/source/statetransfer.rst

 1. A permanent in-memory store, where write sets are allocated by the default OS memory allocator.
 This store can be useful in systems that have spare RAM.
 The store has a hard size limit.
-By default, it is disabled (the size is set to 0).
+By default, it is disabled.
 2. A permanent ring-buffer file, which is preallocated on disk during cache initialization.
 This store is intended as the main writeset store.
 By default, its size is 128Mb.